 In fact, most options are just plain bad for your body.
 They contain more sugar (in multiple forms!) than protein, and the protein is low-quality and over-processed.
 Not to mention additives like artificial flavors and preservatives.

 To help you figure out which to reach for, we unwrapped dozens of the most popular brands and evaluated the ingredients, nutrition facts, and flavor.
-Our top picks all contain at least 10 grams of protein and less than 10 grams of sugar (in most cases, less than five, and sugar is also far down on the ingredient list).
+Our top picks all contain at least 10 grams of protein and sugar is far down on the ingredient list.
 They’re all made with healthy sources of protein (that come in bar form, that is) and the additional ingredients are real, clean food, not fillers.

 RELATED: 4 Reasons You Have Sugar Cravings

 Important: We cut off the calories at around 250, but all of these are basically mini-meals, for when you’ve got no lunch break between meetings or need fast protein after an intense workout.
 (We’ll share our favorite lower-calorie snack bars, later!)

 Many of these are still not perfect, but they’re the best of what’s available now.
 Stick to whole foods, and grab these only when you’re in a bind.

 The 5 Healthiest Protein Bars

 EPIC Chicken Sesame BBQ

 Traditional beef jerky is all cheap meat, sugar, and nitrates from the curing process.
 EPIC is one of the companies reclaiming the category, with its line of jerky-inspired meat bars.
 This superstar bar packs 15g of protein into just 120 calories and contains only 3g of sugar.
 It’s made with high-quality lean chicken and other healthy whole foods like hemp seeds and antioxidant-rich garlic, onion, and ginger.